 Turpentine Is Dangerous!

-For years I have been using walnut oil to clean my brushes with excellent results.
+For about 16 years I have been using walnut oil to clean my brushes with excellent results.
 It’s an effective brush cleaner, conditions the bristles, and it’s non-toxic.
 In fact, it’s edible!
 Because it lasts a lot longer than turps, it's also cheaper.
-I'm amazed that the following method isn't being taught in art schools as 'the standard' approach to brush cleaning and I've yet to hear a reasonable explanations for the continued use of turpentine.
+I'm amazed that the following method isn't being taught in art schools as 'the standard' approach to brush cleaning and I've yet to hear a reasonable explanation for the continued use of turpentine.